-- The operator shall not make any changes to the Module's code while building an application. - Only the HMAC-SHA-1 verified libect.o should be used without any modifications for a FIPS 140-2 compliant operation. - The Module is initialized in the FIPS mode of operation (any call to an approve algorithm will automatically start initialization). - Once in FIPS mode, users should only use algorithms and key sizes outlined in section "Approved and Allowed Cryptographic Algorithms" of this document. - The operator/application must use appropriate entropy sources for generating the seeding material for the FIPS-Approved RNGs of the module.
-The entropy in the seeding material input to the module must be at least as much as the entropy in the key generated by the Approved RNG.
+- The operator shall not make any changes to the Module's code while building an application. - Only the HMAC-SHA-1 verified libect.out should be used without any modifications for a FIPS 140-2 compliant operation. - The Module is initialized in the FIPS mode of operation (see Appendix A.4). - Once in FIPS mode, users should only use algorithms and key sizes outlined in section "Approved and Allowed Cryptographic Algorithms" of this document. - The operator/application must use appropriate entropy sources for generating the seeding material for the FIPS-Approved RNGs of the Module.
+The entropy in the seeding material input to the Module must be at least as much as the entropy in the key generated by the Approved RNG.

-For example, when generating a 256-bit AES key, the entropy in the seed key provided to the module by the user must be at least 256-bits.
+For example, when generating a 256-bit AES key, the entropy in the seed key provided to the Module by the user must be at least 256-bits.

 - The replacement or modification of the Module by unauthorized intruders is prohibited.
-The Operating System enforces authentication method(s) to prevent unauthorized access to Module services. - All host system components that can contain sensitive cryptographic data (main memory, system bus, disk storage) must be located in a secure environment. - The referencing application accessing the Module runs in a separate virtual address space with a separate copy of the executable code. - The unauthorized reading, writing, or modification of the address space of the Module is prohibited. - The writable memory areas of the Module (data and stack segments) are accessible only by a single application so that the Module is in "single user" mode, i.e. only the one application has access to that instance of the Module. - The operating system is responsible for multitasking operations so that other processes cannot access the address space of the process containing the Module.
+The Operating System enforces authentication method(s) to prevent unauthorized access to Module services. - All host system components that can contain sensitive cryptographic data (main memory, system bus, disk storage) must be located in a secure environment. - The referencing application accessing the Module runs in a separate virtual address space with a separate copy of the executable code. - The unauthorized reading, writing, or modification of the address space of the Module is prohibited.